diwu1990/UnarySim/README.md

 This _**UnarySim**_ is a PyTorch-based cycle-accurate simulator for large scale unary computing.

 ### _'sw'_ subdirectory
 This folder includes the software implementation of multiple unary operators.
-Please inside for detail instructions to use _**UnarySim**_.
+Please check inside for how to use _**UnarySim**_.

 ### _'hw'_ subdirectory
-This folder includes the hardware implementation of operator in _'sw'_ subdirectory.
-This folder is still incomplete.
+This folder includes the hardware implementation of operators in _'sw'_ subdirectory, and is still in progress.

 ## Reference
 [1] V. T. Lee, A. Alaghi, J. P. Hayes, V. Sathe, and L. Ceze, "Energy-efficient hybrid stochastic-binary neural networks for near-sensor computing", in *DATE* 2017.